-Death & Company is a legendary bar in New York City, New York.
-Over the last several years it has been a skyscraper to other cocktail bars around the world.
-It’s world renown as one of the best bars on the planet, and for good reason too.
-Head into Death & Co. and have what you thought you knew about good libations re-written from your memory.
+Death & Company is a legendary bar in the East Village.
+Over the last several years it has been a skyscraper name among the bar scene around the world.
+The program is world-renowned as one of the best on the planet, and for good reason too.
+Head into Death & Co. and have what you thought you ever knew about the world of libations re-written for your pleasure.

 With not only a state of the art bar at their disposal, a lineup of brilliant, personable, and downright kickass bartenders are the greatest tools behind it.
 Anyone can open a cool bar and hope that people will come, just as anyone can build and shake a cocktail, but it takes some serious chops and ingenuity to create something legendary.
 In 2014, Death & Co. released their own cocktail book with over 500 recipes, which happened to win a little something called The James Beard Award for beverage in 2015.
 Creative insight from front to back, it should be as valuable to a bartender as a bible to a priest, and remain that way until the bartender is obsolete.
 Like that will ever happen.

 This award-winning trailblazer has set the standard for intimate cocktail lounges across the globe since opening on New Year’s Eve in 2007.
 Admired by esteemed industry professionals and cocktail nerds alike, the trick is to learn a thing or two while you’re seated at their bar, and of course, to enjoy every waking, booze-filled moment.
 In the elevated craft cocktail world, the road to hell is paved with good intentions, but if you can offer even half of the expertise and deliver a quarter of the experience that Death & Co can, then you might be doing something right.